openmetalio/openmetal-docs/docs/engineers-notes/okd.md

   asterisks.
   **OKD will fail if the pull secret is not a valid pull secret or the fake secret.**
    If you use the fake secret, OKD will pull its container images from public repositories.
-OKD does cache container images so you do not have to repull them for every run of OKD.
+OKD does cache container images, so you do not have to repull them for every run of OKD.
 If you use the pull secret provided, Red Hat operators will be unavailable.
 For more information see their [documentation:](https://docs.okd.io/latest/installing/installing_openstack/installing-openstack-installer-custom.html#installation-obtaining-installer_installing-openstack-installer-custom)
-- You must choose a flavor with atleast 16 GB memory, 4 vCPUs, and 100 GB storage space.
+- You must choose a flavor with at least 16 GB memory, 4 vCPUs, and 100 GB storage space.
 The `gp1.xlarge` flavor has enough resources.
-OKD will fail with an error about the flavor not having enough RAM or vCPU if you pick a small flavor.
+OKD will fail with an error about the flavor not having enough RAM or vCPUs if you pick a small flavor.

 ```bash